Business Process Manager Salary

 Pay Difference by Location

-With a pay rate for Business Process Managers that is 23 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
-Business Process Managers will also find cushy salaries in New York (+20 percent), Portland (+17 percent), Houston (+17 percent), and Wilmington (+16 percent).
-Compared to the national average, Salt Lake City Business Process Managers have considerably lower salaries, 21 percent below the national average to be exact.
+Home to some of the best pay for Business Process Managers, Minneapolis offers exceptional salaries, 44 percent above the national average.
+Business Process Managers can also look forward to large paychecks in cities like San Francisco (+21 percent), New York (+18 percent), Portland (+16 percent), and Wilmington (+15 percent).
+Compared to the national average, Salt Lake City Business Process Managers have considerably lower salaries, 22 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
-Employers pay around 13 percent less in Louisville and 8 percent less in Richmond, below-median salaries for those in this field.
+Not at the bottom but still paying below the median are employers in Richmond and Philadelphia (13 percent lower and 1 percent lower, respectively).